lennymalard/english-french-translation/README.md

 The evaluation process combines BLEU and METEOR metrics.

 More information is coming soon.
+I plan to train them on a larger dataset.